botirjon/BNPhotoViewer/README.md

 ## License

-PhotoViewerController is available under the MIT license.
+BNPhotoViewer is available under the MIT license.
 See the LICENSE file for more info.